Be Proactive! 15+ French Pronominal Verbs to Start Using Now

 2. Reciprocal

-If reflexive verbs are verbs that describe a person or people doing something to themselves, then reciprocal verbs are a close cousin.
-Here’s where you’ll find two or more people “verbing” on each other.
-An example with se voir (to see one another) is in order:
+With reciprocal verbs, you’ll find two or more people “verbing” on each other.
+Here’s an example with se voir (to see one another):

 Nous nous voyons le lundi.
 (We see each other on Mondays.)